LE-Silva/LE-Silva/README.md

 A beginner developer in Brazil.
 Student of System Analysis and Development in Garça, São Paulo.
-My interest center around cloud computing and Web Applications, with a minor focus on mobile development.
+My interest center around Desktop Development and Web Applications.
-Currently learning Java 17 and Kotlin.
+Currently learning C# and Rust.

 <!---
 LE-Silva/LE-Silva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.